 - tendon problems in the past, such as in people with rheumatoid arthritis (RA).

-- Tendon rupture can happen while you are taking or after you have finished taking FACTIVE.
-Tendon ruptures have happened up to several months after patients have finished taking their fluoroquinolone.
+• Tendon rupture can happen while you are taking or after you have finished taking FACTIVE.
+Tendon ruptures can happen within hours or days of taking FACTIVE, and have happened up to several months after patients have finished taking their fluoroquinolone.

 - hear or feel a snap or pop in a tendon area